Redrawn NM congressional map awaits governor’s signature

-Rep. “Moe” Maestas, Brittany Poss and Mark Baker in committee.
+Rep. Antonio “Moe” Maestas, right, during a legislative meeting in December.
 (Photo by Austin Fisher / Source NM)

 An updated proposal to redraw New Mexico’s congressional map cleared the state’s House of Representatives on Saturday evening, with Democrats arguing the redrawn political boundaries will bridge the state’s urban-rural divide.